Chicken Pulao – Donne Biryani Style

 Pressure Cooker vs Stovetop

 I’ve provided directions in the recipe to make the pulao in the pressure cooker as well as the stovetop.
 It’s a personal preference but I prefer the stovetop method.
-Both methods need approx the same amount of time, and both work well.
+Both methods need approximately the same amount of time, and both work well.

 Whatever method you use, let the pulao rest for 10 minutes before serving.